-Total revenues increased \$51.2 million, or 9%, from \$593.8 million in fiscal 2016 to \$645.0 million in fiscal 2017.
+Total revenues increased \$55.4 million, or 9%, from \$595.1 million in fiscal 2016 to \$650.5 million in fiscal 2017.

-Software and Products Revenue.
-Software and products revenue increased \$32.6 million, or 13%, from \$258.1 million in fiscal 2016 to \$290.7 million in fiscal 2017.
-Software and products revenue represented 45% of our total revenues in fiscal 2017 compared to 43% in fiscal 2016.
+Software Revenue.
+Software revenue increased \$37.6 million, or 15%, from \$258.8 million in fiscal 2016 to \$296.4 million in fiscal 2017.
+Software revenue represented 46% of our total revenues in fiscal 2017 compared to 43% in fiscal 2016.

-The overall increase in software and products revenue was primarily driven by an increase in the number of enterprise transactions (transactions greater than \$0.1 million), which increased by \$26.1 million, or 19% in fiscal 2017 compared to fiscal 2016.
-Enterprise transactions represented approximately 56% and 54% of our software and products revenue in fiscal 2017 and fiscal 2016, respectively.
-The increase in enterprise transactions is due to a 23% increase in the number of transactions of this type which was partially offset by a 3% decrease in the average dollar amount of such transactions.
-The average dollar amount of enterprise transactions was approximately \$261,000 in fiscal 2017 and approximately \$269,000 in fiscal 2016.
-Software and products revenue derived from transactions less than \$0.1 million increased \$6.5 million, or 5%, in fiscal 2017 compared to fiscal 2016.
+The overall increase in software revenue was primarily driven by an increase in the number of enterprise software transactions (transactions greater than \$0.1 million), which increased by \$29.3 million, or 21% in fiscal 2017 compared to fiscal 2016.
+Enterprise software transactions represented approximately 56% and 53% of our software revenue in fiscal 2017 and fiscal 2016, respectively.
+The increase in enterprise software transactions is due to a 23% increase in the number of transactions of this type which was partially offset by a 2% decrease in the average dollar amount of such transactions.
+The average dollar amount of enterprise transactions was approximately \$264,000 in fiscal 2017 and approximately \$268,000 in fiscal 2016.
+Software revenue derived from transactions less than \$0.1 million increased \$8.3 million, or 7%, in fiscal 2017 compared to fiscal 2016.

-We track software and products revenue on a geographic basis.
+We track software revenue on a geographic basis.
 The geographic regions that are tracked are the Americas (United States, Canada, Latin America), EMEA (Europe, Middle East, Africa) and APAC (Australia, New Zealand, Southeast Asia, China).
-Americas, EMEA and APAC represented 58%, 28% and 14% of total software and products revenue, respectively, for the fiscal year ended March 31, 2017.
-The year over year increase of Software and Products Revenue in the Americas, EMEA and APAC was 10%, 9% and 36%, respectively.
+Americas, EMEA and APAC represented 57%, 29% and 14% of total software revenue, respectively, for the fiscal year ended March 31, 2017.
+The year over year increase of Software Revenue in the Americas, EMEA and APAC was 10%, 14% and 38%, respectively.

-- The increase in Americas software and products revenue for the fiscal year ended March 31, 2017 was primarily the result of an increase in the number of enterprise revenue transactions and to a lesser extent due to an increase in the average dollar amount of enterprise revenue transactions. - The increase in EMEA software and products revenue was also primarily the result of an increase in the number of enterprise transactions.
-This increase was partially offset by the impact of changes in foreign exchange rates as the U.S. dollar strengthened against the Euro and British pound sterling. - The increase in APAC software and products revenue was the result of a significant increase in the number of enterprise revenue transactions and to a lesser extent due to an increase in the average dollar amount of enterprise revenue transactions and revenue related to revenue derived from transactions less than \$0.1 million.
+- The increase in Americas software revenue for the fiscal year ended March 31, 2017 was primarily the result of an increase in the number of enterprise revenue transactions and to a lesser extent due to an increase in the average dollar amount of enterprise revenue transactions. - The increase in EMEA software revenue was also primarily the result of an increase in the number of enterprise transactions.
+This increase was partially offset by the impact of changes in foreign exchange rates as the U.S. dollar strengthened against the Euro and British pound sterling.
+Using average foreign exchange rates from fiscal 2016, fiscal 2017 EMEA software revenue would have increased 21% compared to an actual reported EMEA software revenue increase of 14%. - The increase in APAC software revenue was the result of a significant increase in the number of enterprise revenue transactions and to a lesser extent due to an increase in the average dollar amount of enterprise revenue transactions and revenue related to revenue derived from transactions less than \$0.1 million.

-Our software and products revenue in EMEA and APAC is subject to changes in foreign exchange rates as more fully discussed above in the "Foreign Currency Exchange Rates' Impact on Results of Operations" section.
+Our software revenue in EMEA and APAC is subject to changes in foreign exchange rates as more fully discussed above in the "Foreign Currency Exchange Rates' Impact on Results of Operations" section.